 Elephant ear plants are a stunning addition to any garden.
-They can transform a space into an exotic paradise with their lush, tropical foliage reminiscent of elephant ears.
-In this guide, we’ll explore how to grow and care for elephant ear plants indoors and outdoors.
+They can transform a space into an exotic paradise with lush, tropical foliage reminiscent of elephant ears.
+This guide explores growing and caring for elephant ear plants indoors and outdoors.

 What Are Elephant Ear Plants?